Scalable Estimation of Multinomial Response Models with Random Consideration Sets: Introduction

-The remainder of the paper is organized as follows.
-Section \ref{sec:approach} presents the approach and Section \ref{sec:inference} describes the posterior distribution.
-Section \ref{sec:computation} presents a simple approach to posterior computation.
-Section \ref{sec:simulation} illustrates numerical simulations, and Section \ref{sec:application} applies the method to a marketing data set.
+The remainder of the article is structured as follows.
+Section \ref{sec:approach} introduces the model, while Section \ref{sec:theory} presents the theoretical results.
+Section \ref{sec:inference} discusses posterior inference and computational methods.
+Section \ref{sec:simulation} reports numerical simulations, and Section \ref{sec:application} applies the methodology to a marketing dataset.
+Finally, the concluding section explores the broader implications of the proposed framework.